harvester/docs/docs/faq.md

 <new_password>
 ```

-### I added an additional disk, but why can the disk not get detected?
+### I added an additional disk with partitions.
+Why is it not getting detected?

 As of Harvester v1.0.2, we no longer support adding additional partitioned disks, so be sure to delete all partitions first (e.g., using `fdisk`).